GOLD2023

 SOURCE: Self-reported by organization

 AVDA works to break the cycle of domestic violence through its core program offerings.
 AVDA's mission is to 'end family violence by advocating for the safety and self determination of victims and promoting accountability for abusers'.
-AVDA's core services are comprised of free legal services to victims and their children, this includes child custody, protective orders, child support and divorce.
+AVDA's core services are comprised of free legal services to victims and their children, inclusive of child custody, protective orders, child support and divorce.
 AVDA also offers counseling (both individual and group) for children and adults.
 Knowing that in order to end the cycle of domestic violence we must rehabilitate the abuser, AVDA operates the largest and oldest Battering Intervention and Prevention Program (BIPP) in the state of Texas.
-Finally, AVDA's Community Awareness Prevention Program provides programming to youth to help break the cycle and educate the next generation.
+Finally, AVDA's Community Awareness Prevention Program provides programming to youth to help break the cycle and educate the next generation, as well as presentations to adults and training to court, law enforcement, and social service personnel.

 Our programs